Urban Planning Course (URPL-GP)

 URPL-GP 4640 Hazard Mitigation, Risk Analysis, and Mapping (1.5 Credits)

-In this course, students will be introduced to methodological and practical issues that are involved in carrying out spatial analyses when planning for (as well as emerging from) an emergency or disaster.
-Along with demonstrating analytical capability of GIS for planning, risk and vulnerability assessment, this course introduces students to different tools required in hazard mitigation and mapping.
-The course is therefore composed of lectures, discussion and technical exercises pertaining to data collection, analysis and interpretation for disaster management, as well as hands on experience in using GIS, HAZUS‐MH, Sea Lake Overland Surges from Hurricanes (SLOSH) and damage assessment tools.
+In this course, students will be introduced to methodological and practical issues involved in carrying out spatial analyses when planning for (and emerging from) an emergency or disaster.
+The course is, therefore, composed of lectures, discussions, and technical exercises pertaining to data collection, analysis, and interpretation for disaster management.
+Along with demonstrating the analytical capability of GIS for planning, risk, and vulnerability assessment, this course introduces students to different tools required in hazard mitigation, risk analysis, and mapping.
+Rather than employ a simple hazard-by-hazard approach, the course will integrate perspectives from the physical and social sciences to identify and describe risk, vulnerability, and disaster resilience with spatial analytical techniques, empirical data, and real-world examples.

 Grading: Grad Wagner Graded